Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 But it didn’t stop the nozzle from picking up these in the succeeding passes.

-I doubt you’ll need to clean this much debris in your daily cleaning tasks, but it’s good to know that this vacuum is capable.
+I doubt you’ll need to clean this much debris in your daily cleaning tasks, but it’s good to know that this vacuum is capable of doing so.

 Mid pile